 Existing and proposed overhead and underground utilities, including hydrants.
-(LDM 2.e.(4))

-Provided
+(LDM 2.e.(4)) Provided replacement trees are required for the initial project that wasn't built.
+8 trees are proposed to be planted on site.

 Existing Trees (Sec 37 Woodland Protection, Preliminary Site Plan checklist #17 and LDM 2.3 (2))